.NET Communities Report

 How .NET Differs From Other Categories

-.NET is more free-to-join, smaller, and more chat-heavy, compared with typical Hive Index topics.
+.NET is more free-to-join, and smaller, compared with typical Hive Index topics.

 Metric.NETHive Index average